shlomif/shlomif-tech-diary/tweets.md

 ----

-"philosophy" means "the love of wisdom", but it was often humour or parody: https://www.shlomifish.org/humour/image-macros/ ; https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/ .
+"Philosophy" means "the love of wisdom", but it was often humour or parody: https://www.shlomifish.org/humour/image-macros/ ; https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/ .

-i think humour can be beautiful
+I think humour can be beautiful